nikhil-chigali/Github_Commands/README.md

 # save the gitignore file and exit
 # now try running git status command , and you can see that git no longer considers that file for staging

+## Until now we saw how to commit changes to our local Repo
+# Lets see how to clone remote Repositories and push our local repositories to remote repos

+# To clone a remote repo,
+$ git clone <url_of_the_remote_repo> location_to_clone

+# Once cloned, you can view the status of the remote repo by using,
+$ git remote -v

+# To view info abt branches in both remote and locally cloned repo,
+$ git branch -a

+## After making any changes to local repo, to push it into the remote repo,

+$ git diff
+# Shows the changes made to the local repo

+$ git add .
+$ git commit -m "message"

+# Pushing to the remote repo,
+$ git pull origin master
+# This command will pull any changes that have been made till the last time we pulled from the repository

+$ git push origin master
+# Pushes the local repository to remote repository